The 16 Hour Lock-in

 Trail runs nearby

-Badwater Cape Fear is an ultra running event held on Bald Head Island, North Carolina, featuring two race distances: 50 kilometers and 51.4 miles.
-The race begins with a 12-mile warm-up on the island's car-free roads and maritime forest trails, followed by either one or two out-and-back runs along t..
+Badwater Cape Fear is an ultra running event held on Bald Head Island, North Carolina, featuring 50km and 51.4-mile race options.
+The race begins with a 12-mile warm-up on the island's car-free roads and maritime forest trails, followed by running on the wild, secluded sandy beach between Cape Fear..